 iii) Please explain why you believe that the master’s program in criminology and sociolegal studies at the University of Toronto is a good match with your professional objectives and interests.
 Please note any particular courses, fields of study, or instructors of particular interest to you.

-Ph.D. students should also note the following:
+Ph.D.
+Applicants should note the following:

 In your statement of interest, you should indicate your intended area(s) of doctoral research, and also set forth briefly your relevant academic training to date, including any distinctions or other specific evidence of academic excellence and suitability for doctoral studies.
 Also, please note that in addition to assessing your own qualifications for doctoral work, the Graduate Admissions Committee and the Centre faculty will seek to determine whether we can provide appropriate supervision for you during your studies in our program.
 Therefore, it is advisable to contact prospective supervisors well in advance of submitting an application to discuss your possible interest in working with them.
 Faculty profiles are listed on the Centre’s website, which also indicates which faculty members are eligible to supervise doctoral students.
 Although you are not required to secure the commitment of any faculty member to serve as your supervisor, you should note in your statement which professor(s) could serve either in this capacity, or as members of your dissertation committee, and indicate whether you have been in touch with those individuals.
 Please try to limit your statement to a maximum of 1,000 words in length.